 Dore Jacobs developed her own pedagogy, which viewed physical education as a holistic project, out of which came her own unique method of gymnastics.
 In 1923 Jacobs founded her School for Physical Education and Rhythmic Development.
 She took a critical stance towards existing trends in gymnastics, including the pedagogy of Nazi Rudolf Bode.
 Jacobs and her husband Artur were among the founding members of the Bund-Gemeinschaft für Sozialistisches Leben, a Marxist organization with a Kantian ethic.
 Jacobs survived the Holocaust through the support of a network of her friends; though her school closed, the Bund continued to exist secretly until 1945 as a fighting organization and a refuge for members.
 In 1945 Jacobs reopened her school and in 1962 she completed a book on her pedagogy called Die menschliche Bewegung (Human Movement).

-Dore Jacobs was the inventor of a little-known method of physical education which became a mode of resistance under Nazism and is still taught in Germany, in the very same place in which it originated eight decades ago.
+Dore Jacobs was the inventor of a little-known method of physical education that became a mode of resistance under Nazism and is still taught in Germany, in the very same place in which it originated decades ago.